Crushology 101: Supporting

 She is Jaeyeol's first love and the youngest sports announcer.

 Production

 Development

 Crushology 101 is written by Sung So-eun, directed by Kim Ji-hoon, and produced by Kakao Entertainment.
-It is based on the Kakao Webtoon Bunny and Her Boys by author Ni-eun, which has recorded 170 million cumulative views.
+It is based on the Kakao Webtoon Bunny and Her Oppas: Crushology 101 by author Ni-eun, which has recorded 170 million cumulative views.

 Casting

 On April 30, 2024, Hankook Ilbo reported that Roh Jeong-eui had been cast as the lead role in the series.
 On May 1, it was reported that Lee Chae-min had decided to appear and was about to start filming.
-On September 19, Roh, Lee, and Jo Joon-young were confirmed.
+On September 19, Roh, Lee, and Cho Jun-young were confirmed.